Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 You can run "Read_directly_from_Arduino_Matlab.m" or "Read_directly_from_Arduino_Octave.m" directly to acquire data and decode them in the same run.
 It behaves like the Arduino Serial output from the IDE but without the need to copy-paste text output: the decoder is ran automatically as soon as you reboot the Arduino after a printing session.
 How to use it :

-- Install the last Arduino IDE (https://www.arduino.cc/en/software) and compile/load the .ino file with the TimeOut parameter you need.
+- Install the last [Arduino IDE](https://www.arduino.cc/en/software) and compile/load the .ino file with the TimeOut parameter you need.
 Note the USB port number, close the IDE, you won't need it.
 - Use your pricey Matlab license or the free GNU Octave alternative and modify the script with the correct port number and run it.
 - Connect your Game Boy to Arduino with serial cable and print.
 It must behave like with the Arduino serial console but into the GNU Octave/Matlab Command window.
 - Print your images as usual.
 - Once the printing session is finished, reboot the Arduino, it will indicate to GNU Octave/Matlab that transmission is over and will run the decoder automatically.
 - Enjoy your images.
 The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
-- Code generates an output .txt file that you can process again later with the classical decoder "Main_Decoder.m" or with https://github.com/HerrZatacke/wifi-gbp-emulator.
+- Code generates an output .txt file that you can process again later with the classical decoder "Main_Decoder.m" or with the [wifi-gbp-emulator](https://github.com/HerrZatacke/wifi-gbp-emulator).
 The text output is also automatically backed-up with a unique ID so that you would never lost your prints.

 **Mobile printing !**